 Skip to main content

-This positive trend continued in 2015: with around a third of the Calls having been completed, the results so far indicate that the country has already captured 2% of the total budget available - again well above the target of 1.5% for the seven-year Horizon 2020 period.
+This positive trend continued in 2015: with around one-third of Calls , results to date indicate that the country has already secured 2% of the total available budget—again well above the 1.5% target for the seven-year period of Horizon 2020.

 FP7 & H2020

-Of the 413 proposals with Portuguese participation that have been approved, 97 have so far been coordinated by Portuguese entities, including 11 from the Twinning program.
-Twinning makes it possible to establish partnerships between entities from countries considered to have low scientific performance with world-leading European institutions, encouraging the strengthening of scientific capacity and the internationalization of institutions in the eligible countries.
+Among the 413 proposals involving Portugal that have been approved, 97 have been coordinated by Portuguese entities, including 11 from the Twinning program.
+Twinning enables partnerships to be established between entities from countries considered to have low scientific performance and world-leading European institutions, encouraging the strengthening of scientific capacity and the internationalization of institutions in eligible countries.

-The overall results of Portugal's participation in H2020 can be consulted here (updated periodically).
+The overall results of Portuguese participation in H2020 can be found here (updated periodically).